Tim Conway: Illness and death

 In September 2018, SpongeBob SquarePants executive producer Vincent Waller commented that during the time Conway was recording dialogue for the seagull in The SpongeBob Movie: Sponge Out of Water (which was released in 2015), he was having trouble recording due to health issues.
 These issues led to his complete retirement from acting in 2016; he had previously retired from playing Barnacle Boy in 2012, following his and Mermaid Man's retirement due to Ernest Borgnine's death.

 In 2018, Conway was diagnosed with dementia due to normal pressure hydrocephalus.
 He had surgery to have a ventricular shunt placed.
-His daughter Kelly and his wife Char both wanted sole conservatorship over his health, and a suit was filed at the Superior Court of Los Angeles.
+His daughter Kelly and his wife Char each wanted sole conservatorship over his health, and a suit was filed at the Superior Court of Los Angeles.
 Kelly wanted him to be in his home, not in a facility, for privacy reasons.
 Judge Robert Wada ruled against Kelly, and in March 2019 his wife was appointed as his conservator.

 Conway died on May 14, 2019, at the age of 85 from complications of normal pressure hydrocephalus at a care facility in Los Angeles.
-He is buried at Westwood Village Memorial Park.
+He is entombed in a crypt at Pierce Brothers Westwood Village Memorial Park and Mortuary within its Sanctuary of Prayer Mausoleum.